droonga/droonga.org/index.md

 ## About Droonga

 Droonga is a scalable data processing engine.
 Droonga uses stream oriented processing model.
 Droonga processes data by pipeline.
 Many operations such as search, update, group are done in pipeline.
-The processing model provides flexiblity and extensibility.
+The processing model provides flexibility and extensibility.
 Droonga can also process complex operations by mixing operations.
 Users can add custom operations to Droonga as Ruby plugins.

 See [overview](overview/) for more details.